Could Foot Problems Be Causing Your Back, Hip and Leg Pain?

-If you suffer from acute or chronic back, hip, and leg pain, the root of your issue may be irregularities with your feet.
-You may remember the old song:

-In other words, everything in your body is connected.
+If you suffer from acute or chronic back, hip, and leg pain, you might be surprised to find that the root of your issue stems from a completely different part of your body.
+That is, unless you remember that old song about how everything is connected.

-Problems that start at your foundation (your feet) eventually work their way up the chain.
+Problems that start at your foundation (your feet) eventually work their way up your body.
 In this post, we’ll discuss how leg, back, hip and foot pain are connected.
-We’ll also cover some ways to care for your feet (by using quality insoles, for instance) that can help resolve other pain issues as well.
+We’ll also cover some ways to care for your feet (by using quality orthotic insoles, for instance) that can help resolve other pain issues as well.

 It’s All Connected

 In 1955, orthopedic surgeon Dr. Arthur Steindler took a principle of mechanic engineering and applied it to the body, laying out the concept of the anatomical kinetic chain.

 This is the concept that the human body is a system of overlapping segments connected by a series of joints.
 The lower kinetic chain is made up of your toes, feet, ankles, lower legs, knees, upper legs, hips, pelvis and spine.

 According to physical therapist Dan Swinscoe, MPT, CSCS, when one of these links in your lower kinetic chain is weak, the other parts have to compensate for it, leading to inefficient movement patterning that can hinder performance and potentially even lead to injury.